dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/GUI/Website.md

 Should provide some [[Obsidian Plugin]]s so that it is a single click to turn an idea into an NFT.

+Cache metadata in the localstorage, and then seek to keep it in sync using one at a time calls to infura.
+This would be small at the start, gets us going very quickly

+Build up a local browser set of chains that store all the data we pulled down.
+List to update events from eth, then present the whole lot as a dreamcatcher chain, so we can continue to use the methods and UI that we already use, rather than independent things.

 ## Chains layout
 The browse page should be created server side and updated with results from the eth blockchain and bnb etc, upon which it builds a chain that can be used by a client.
 Could generate entirely from the ethereum blockchain, by getting the user to browse the blocks directly, then use URL calls.
 Our url calls should be actual chains as the source of the data, with url lambdas providing a calling interface.
 Given that it is ipfs, we should be able to simply use the pinning